Company Logo - Home Link

 There are 5 essential places for people to watch the Changing of the Guard.

-We explain each in detail with the pros and cons of each location below the image.
+I will explain each in detail with the pros and cons of each location below.

-• Friary Court - courtyard at St. James's Palace
+• Friary Court - The courtyard at St. James's Palace.

 • The Mall - The main road approaching Buckingham Palace from St. James's Palace.